iioinc/iioScript/README.md

 mySquare.set vel -1:0 end
 ```

 This code creates the variable `mySquare` using the `var` keyword, then assigns to it the same blue square created in the previous example.
-Later on in the code, the `.` syntax is used to call the `set` function on that variable to reverse its velocity.
+Later on in the code, the `.` syntax is used to call the `set` command on that variable to reverse its velocity.

 Note that `...` is just a indicator for 'later on' and is not valid iioScript syntax.